 One of the easiest, quickest, and most effective ways to book more online appointments is by placing a “Book Now” button on the first page of your website.
 Your website is where they’ll visit when they’re searching for information about your website — primarily your contact information and the services your provide.

-Most online scheduling software comes with an embed code that allows you to quickly insert a “Book Now” button.
+Most online meeting scheduling software comes with an embed code that allows you to quickly insert a “Book Now” button.

 With this button directly on your homepage, it will be readily seen.
 You should also place this embed code throughout your site.
 Add it to your “services” and “contact” pages, so that there are more opportunities to book an appointment.
 Hopefully you’re using software that allows you to customize your “Book Now” button.